Measuring sampling plan utility in post-marketing surveillance of medical products: Introduction

 \section{Introduction}

-Substandard and falsified medical products (SFPs) cause substantial morbidity and mortality globally \parencite{who2017}.
-Low- and middle-income countries bear the greatest SFP burdens.
-Post-market surveillance (PMS) is a key regulatory activity used in these countries.
-The aim of PMS is to detect SFPs through testing of samples at consumer-facing locations of the supply chain \parencite{nkansah2018,who2017-2}.
+Substandard and falsified medical products (SFPs) cause substantial morbidity and mortality globally according to the World Health Organization (WHO).
+Low- and middle-income countries bear the greatest SFP burdens \parencite{who2017}.
+Post-marketing surveillance (PMS) is a key regulatory activity used in these countries.
+The aim of PMS is to assess product quality through testing of samples at consumer-facing locations of the supply chain \parencite{nkansah2018,who2017-2}.
 Regulators use analysis of testing results to determine corrective actions such as investigations, warnings and recalls.
 Limited PMS budgets make the choice of sampling locations a vital decision.
-This paper considers how supply-chain information and prior PMS results can be leveraged to establish the value of additional tests from different locations through a Bayesian approach that estimates the improvement of inference of SFP prevalence at locations.
-This value captures the ability of tests to inform the deployment of corrective actions.
-Establishing the value of further testing can help regulators improve the use of PMS budgets.
+Testing results from one round of PMS can feed the decision for sampling locations in the future.
+Current PMS practice does not feature a metric for the marginal value of future tests.
+This paper considers how supply-chain information and prior PMS results can be leveraged to establish the value of additional tests.
+This value captures the ability of tests to improve inference of SFP prevalence that informs the deployment of corrective actions.
+We provide methods for efficiently calculating this value.
+Our case study demonstrates that even a simple greedy application of the value of further testing can help regulators improve the use of PMS budgets.
+Generating the value of further tests thus lays a foundation for more advanced approaches to determining a set of sampling locations.